Stone skipping: Championships

 Former world champion Coleman-McGhee founded the North American Stone Skipping Association (NASSA) in 1989 in Driftwood, Texas.
 NASSA-sanctioned world championships were held from 1989 through 1992 in Wimberley, Texas.
-The next official NASSA World Championship is expected to be held at Platja d'en Ros beach in Cadaqués, Catalonia, Spain..
+The next official NASSA World Championship is expected to be held at Platja d'en Ros beach in Cadaqués, Catalonia, Spain.

 A stone skimming championship takes place every year in Easdale, Scotland, where relative distance counts as opposed to the number of skips, as tends to be the case outside of the US.
+The event was run for more than 20 years by Donald Melville, who is seen as having done more for the sport than anyone.
 Since 1997, competitors from all over the world have taken part in the World Stone Skimming Championships (WSSC) in a disused water-filled quarry on Easdale Island using sea-worn Easdale slate of maximum 3" diameter.
 Each participant gets three throws and the stone must bounce/skip at least twice to count (i.e. 3 water touches minimum).
-The WSSC for 2020-2022 were cancelled due to coronavirus concerns.
-The next is scheduled for Sept 2023.
+The event featured in the 2019 BBC Scotland documentary Sink or Skim.
+The WSSC for 2020-2022 were cancelled due to the COVID-19 pandemic before resuming competition in September 2023.
+In 2025, several competitors were disqualified for tampering.
+Organiser Dr Kyle Mathews said: "There was a little bit of stone doctoring."

 Other domestic distance-based championships in the UK are currently the Welsh and British, but they were cancelled in 2020 and 2021 for reasons including the COVID-19 pandemic.
 The British is next due to be held in 2023.
 Japan holds competitions where both skimming and skipping principles, as well as a throw's overall aesthetic quality, are taken into account to determine the winners.
 At present, there is also a competition at Ermatingen in Switzerland and occasionally in the Netherlands (both skimming/distance-based).